n0mn0m/n0mn0m/README.md

 <p align="center">
   I'm roaming around learning all I can along the way.
-  <br />Sometimes I take <a href="https://medium.com/@n0mn0m">notes</a> as I go.
+  <br />Sometimes I take <a href="https://burningdaylight.io">notes</a> as I go.
 </p>

 ---

-I'm tinkering at [BurningDaylight](https://burningdaylight.io/) and currently interested in
-- Python
-- TypeScript
-- Swift
-- DSP
-- Synthesis
+I'm currently tinkering with DSP and synthesis (subject to change at anytime 😄😝).

 If you have something to share send me a link or message.
 I always like hearing about what others are up to.